TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 _Cookies.
 Pixel Tags._ The technologies used on the Platforms to collect Usage Information, including Device Identifiers, include but are not limited to: cookies (data files placed on a Device when it is used to visit the Platforms), mobile analytics software and pixel tags (transparent graphic images, sometimes called web beacons or tracking beacons, placed on a web page or in an email, which indicates that a page or email has been viewed).
 Cookies may also be used to associate you with social networking sites like Facebook and Twitter and, by using one of their applications either on or otherwise connected to our Platforms (e.g. social media log-in credentials or vehicle configuration shared to social media), you may enable interaction between your activities on the Platforms and your activities on such social networking sites.
 We, or our vendors, may place cookies or similar files on your Device for security purposes, to facilitate site navigation and to personalize your experience while visiting our Platforms (such as allowing us to select which ads or offers are most likely to appeal to you, based on your interests, preferences, location or demographic information).
 Please note that Dealer Advertising Associations may opt to place cookies or similar files on your Device to personalize your experience on their websites, including www.buyatoyota.com.
 A pixel tag may tell your browser to get content from another server.

-To learn how you may be able to reduce the number of cookies you receive from us, or delete cookies that have already been installed in your browser’s cookie folder, please refer to your browser’s help menu or other instructions related to your browser.
-If you do disable or opt out of receiving cookies, please be aware that some features and services on our Platforms may not work properly because we may not be able to recognize and associate you with your Toyota account(s).
+Most browsers allow you to control cookies, including whether or not to accept them and how to remove them.
+You may set most browsers to notify you if you receive a cookie, or you may choose to block cookies with your browser.
+However, please be aware that some features of the website may not function properly or may be slower if you refuse cookies.
 In addition, the offers we provide when you visit us may not be as relevant to you or tailored to your interests.
 If you block or delete cookies, not all tracking that we have described in this privacy statement will stop.

-Some browsers have a "do not track" feature that lets you tell websites that you do not want to have your online activities tracked.
-These features are not yet uniform, so we are not currently set up to respond to those signals.
+We use cookies provided by Google Analytics and BlueKai DMP to collect statistical information about the use of the website.
+You can opt-out of Google analytics, here: https://tools.google.com/dlpage/gaoptout (requires you to install a browser add-on).
+You can manage your third-party data on BlueKai, here: https://datacloudoptout.oracle.com/registry/, and you can completely opt-out of BlueKai third-party data collection, here: https://datacloudoptout.oracle.com/#.